grnhse/greenhouse-api-docs/source/includes/harvest/_users.md

 | Parameter       | Description |
 |-----------------|-------------|
-| per_page        | Return up to this number of objects per response.
+| *per_page       | Return up to this number of objects per response.
 Must be an integer between 1 and 500.
 Defaults to 100.
-| page            | A cursor for use in pagination.
+| *page           | A cursor for use in pagination.
 Returns the n-th chunk of `per_page` objects.
+| *skip_count     | If `true`, the performance of retrieving users will improve.
+This will remove `last` from the `link` response header.
 | employee_id     | Return only users that match this employee id.
 | created_before  | Return only users that were created before this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
 | created_after   | Return only users that were created at or after this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.